joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-05-31-ordo-salutis-vii-christs-sufficient-work-we-are-clean.md

 In his beatings, his whippings, his crowning of thorns, in the nails stabbing through his hands and the spear through his heart were all needed to drain our Savior of his life-giving blood.
 He had his people to save and He must do it perfectly:

-Indeed, under the law, almost everything is purified with blood, and without the shedding of blood, there is no forgiveness of sins. {#return-note-3442-1.simple-footnote}
+>Hebrews 9:22 (CSB) According to the law almost everything is purified with blood, and without the shedding of blood there is no forgiveness.

 This is the only way it could be done: violently, excruciatingly, vomit-inducing, and sickly because that is what sin is to our Holy God.